lucarin91/ISS-project/REPORT.md

 # WS-BPEL	implementation
-The WS-BPEL of the service orchestrator is composed in two parts, the **BibleBrailleComp** service, the real orchestration of the external service and the **BibleAudioProxyComp** a service proxy use to asynchrounslly call the *ESV Bible webService* service, which doesn't have those built in features.
+The WS-BPEL of the service orchestrator is composed in two parts, the **BibleBrailleComp** service, the real orchestration of the external service and the **BibleAudioProxyComp** a service proxy use to asynchronously call the *ESV Bible webService* service, which doesn't have those built in features.

 The proxy actually doesn't do nothing special but send back all the response of the service A, indeed all the logic needed to check the received message is moved in the main service, to avoid confusion.